Hrushal-Nikhare/Reverse-Shell/README.md

     - Interface.py
         - Connects to the target device
         - Sends commands to the target device
-        - Receives output from the target device using the standard libary `sockets`
+        - Receives output from the target device using the standard library `sockets`
     - webserver.py
         - Serves the files for Installer.py
         - Logs the Ip address of the target device for use in Interface.py